JoeKae/SC23DCI/README.md

   </tr>
 </table>

-Investigate the PCB of the Display to see if there is a ESP-01S

-SC23DCI HVAC MQTT agent
-Works with Devices like this one: [FRICO SOLOCLIM DE][1]

-## Setup AC
+## Setup HVAC

 ### 1. Activate Wi-Fi

 While the A/C is running, long press the power icon on the display.
 After a few seconds you can cycle through `[on, rst, off]` by tapping the power icon.
 This sets Wi-Fi on/off or resets the WiFi-Config.
 When the display shows the desired value, wait a few seconds and the setting is saved.

-Entering this menu can be a bit tedious because the A/C tends to just turn off when the power icon is pressed.
-You can try this: Turn the A/C off, then double tap the power icon and do not lift your finger on the second tap.
+:warning: Entering this menu can be a bit tedious because the HVAC tends to just turn off when the power icon is pressed.
+Try this: Turn the HVAC off, then double tap the power icon and do not lift your finger on the second tap.
 I think it takes ~5 seconds until the menu appears.

 <a href="docs/videos/setup_wifi.gif">
 <img src="docs/videos/setup_wifi.gif" style="width: 720px" alt="hvac wifi setup">
 </a>

 If you were successful, the A/C will create a WLAN, through which it can be configured using the [app][2] and can be integrated into your WLAN.

 ### 2. Setup Wi-Fi

 Setup your Wi-Fi in your A/C unit using [this app][2].

+:warning: The device will not work with special characters in your SSID or in the password so stick to a...z, A...Z and 0...9 to avoid trouble.
+The device will not connect otherwise, and you will have to [reset the WiFi-Config](#1-activate-wi-fi).

 ## Setting up MQTT-Agent